 Crank Brothers has long been pushing the envelope of design with mixed results.
 Consider the eggbeaters pedals, potentially the most polarizing pedal design ever, people either love 'em, or they won't even consider riding with 'em.
 Thankfully, Crankbrothers created a dropper post that will be nearly impossible not to love.
-Smooth, consistent travel, easy to install, ergonomic universal remote, innovative saddle clamp, low stack height, relatively lightweight, least expensive in our test, the list goes on and on.
+Smooth, consistent travel, easy to install, ergonomic universal remote, innovative saddle clamp, low stack height, reasonably priced, the list goes on and on.

 It seems as if we're smitten with the new kid on the block, but believe us we didn't set out to love the Highline.
 It certainly didn't take long, however, for us to appreciate the thoughtfully designed parts, components, and unflinching consistent performance that Crank Brothers has delivered in this dropper post.
-If that weren't enough, it's backed by an unheard of three-year warranty!
-Read on to find out why the Highline was our hands-down winner of the Best Buy award and almost our pick for Best Overall dropper post.
+If that weren't enough, it's backed by a three-year warranty.
+Read on to find out why the Highline is one of our favorite dropper posts.